Daniel-Chin/WhereDitGo/readme.md

 Saves the database to local file.
 Here, as we iterate through the database in RAM, we do three things for each entry:
 1. Perform the `delete` operation (explained in `delete`)
-2. Send entry to frontend
-3. Write entry to local file
+2. Write entry to local file

 The sole purpose of `save` is to work with `delete`.